If you love working with children and you'd like to live, work and travel for 1 year in the USA, then we have the perfect opportunity for you.

 You can live with an American host family, looking after their children as an equal member of their family, and in return you will receive free flights, all your meals, your own room, you will earn $10,000 for your hours plus loads of other great benefits!

 This Au Pair programme was established in 1986 by the US government as an educational and cultural exchange with a strong childcare component.
 It offers a unique opportunity for overseas visitors to the USA to immerse themselves in the American way of life, gain amazing work experience abroad and earn money as an Au Pair living the American dream!

-Before your Au Pair placement begins, you will be given comprehensive training at a 3 day orientation in the centre of Manhattan, New York so you can discover the Big Apple and learn the ropes before taking on your new Au Pair role in the USA.
+Before your Au Pair placement begins, you will be given comprehensive online training programme so you can learn the ropes before taking on your new Au Pair role in the USA.

 If this sounds like the opportunity for you, please read on...!

 As an Au Pair in the USA you will receive:

 - Your own private bedroom in the family home

 - A salary of $10,140 (equivalent of approximately £150 per week)

 - At least 1.5 days off per week